linode/docs/docs/databases/mongodb/install-mongodb-on-ubuntu-16-04.md

 ## Create Database Users

-If you enabled authentication in the [Configure MongoDB](#configure-mongodb) section, create a user administrator with credentials for use on the database:
+If you enabled role-based access control in the [Configure MongoDB](#configure-mongodb) section, create a user administrator with credentials for use on the database:

 1. Run the `mongo` command to open the shell: